sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 * **Page title**.
 Create a title that makes sense for your use of the page.
 This title also appears on registration page one.
 * **Page subtitle**.
 Add a subtitle to help customers understand the tasks on the page or in some other way guide them to complete the form.
 This subtitle also appears on registration page one.
 The page title and subtitle can be customized using the `registration` element of [Oobe.xml](registration-pages-oobexml.md).
 * **Four checkboxes**.
 Up to four checkboxes with labels can be displayed on registration page two.
 You can set the descriptive labels for the checkboxes, and their default states, using the `customerinfo`, `checkbox1`, `checkbox2`, and `checkbox3` elements of [Oobe.xml](registration-pages-oobexml.md).
 * **Two links**.
 Up to two links can be displayed beneath the checkboxes.
 You can specify the link labels and file paths using the `link2` and `link3` elements of [Oobe.xml](registration-pages-oobexml.md).
-Any text you associate with these links must be in HTML files stored locally in the `OOBE\Info` directory.
+Any text you associate with these links must be in HTML files stored locally in the `%systemroot%\system32\Oobe\Info` directory.
 * **Next button**.
 The Next button moves the customer forward in OOBE.
 This button is not customizable.

 > [!Note]